 Do not override/merge a record with lower brief versionWhether to override a more complete record (higher brief level) with a less complete record (lower brief level).In order to prevent a situation in which a good quality record is overlaid with a lower quality imported record, this parameter provides additional control when an imported record overlays or merges with an existing record.
 This option assumes that you do not want to overlay/merge a full or more descriptive record with a brief or less fully descriptive record.
 As a result, when this option is selected, the system checks/compares the brief level number (01-10) of the existing and imported records; and a record with a lower brief level number will not merge or overlay a record with a higher brief level number.For more information, see Working with Brief Record Levels.
 Do not override/merge record with an older version Whether to override an older record with a newer one.
 See the description in Creating/Editing an Import Profile: Match Profile.
 Management Tags Synchronize with External Catalog The publishing option for the imported records:

 - Publish bibliographic records

 - Don’t publish

-Authorization Password A password controlled by each Alma institution and used by the OCLC Connexion to communicate with Alma.
-This is the same password that you configure in OCLC Connexion/Record Manager (see below) and at least 10 characters.
+Authorization Password A password controlled by each Alma institution and used by the OCLC Connexion client to connect to Alma.
+This must be the same password that you configure in OCLC Connexion/Record Manager (see below) and at least 10 characters.
 Note that it is not the password that Alma uses to connect to OCLC Connexion/WorldCat as an external search resource, or the password used to log in to the Connexion client.

-- Click Save.
+- Select Save.
 The profile you configured appears in the Integration Profile List.